jgorman/wifi-watch/README.md

 At the beginning of an accounting period ping does a DNS lookup to find your target host ip address.
-When the network is not connected this DNS lookup will fail and you will see the error message with the current time.
+When the network is not connected this DNS lookup will eventually fail and you will see the error message with the current time.

 ```
 Time  Ping  Run Mode Failed Round Trip